New York’s Summer Street Style Is Bringing The Heat

 What I’m wearing: “My summer essential.”

-My go-to summer essential: baggy jeans, chunky sneakers, accessories, baby tee, and a hat “that always has to be backwards.”
+My go-to summer essential: baggy jeans, chunky trainers, accessories, baby tee, and a hat “that always has to be backwards.”

 Pronouns: They/Them